Inside: prewriting activities for preschoolers with movement

 It’s a little like me asking you to add pickles to your ice cream.

-But put the two together to help encourage your child to move left to right, along with seeing lines as straights, zigzags and curves, and you’ve got magic.
+But put the two together to help encourage your child to move left to right, along with seeing lines like straights, zigzags, and curves, and you’ve got magic.

 What the hand does, the mind remembers.
 Maria Montessori